 This article describes sample rate conversion, also known as resampling, within Android.
 For terminology related to sample rate conversion, see Terminology.

-Sample rate conversion is the process of changing a stream of discrete samples at one sample rate to another stream at another sample rate.
+Sample rate conversion is the process of changing a stream of discrete samples from one sample rate to another stream at a different sample rate.
 A sample rate converter, or resampler, is a module that implements sample rate conversion.
-With respect to the resampler, the original stream is called the source signal, and the resampled stream is the sink signal.
+With respect to the resampler, the original stream is called the source signal, and the resampled stream is called the sink signal.

 The characteristics of a resampler can be expressed using metrics, including: